leowheeler1/project3main/README.md

       - What demographics are most impacted by anxiety and depression?
       - What trends exist between states?
       - How do the areas most impacted by COVID cases and anxiety/depression compare?
-  - We decided to use an API and convert a JSON response for the initial data and converted that into a .csv file, which was then converted into a PostgresQL database.
-In addition to this, we have a README.md file which contains a content overview, we used Github Pages to make an interactive set of visualizations,  and Javascript as well as HTML/CSS to run these visualizations.
-Psycopg2 was used to take information from PostgresQL through Python into a JSON to our interactive visualizations.
-Last but not least we also decided to use D3 and Plotly to further increase the power of our visualizations.
+  - We decided to use an API to call for the initial data from the CDC.
+That data went through a cleaning process and was then converted  into a .csv file, which was then loaded into a PostgresQL database.
+Github Pages was leveraged to host the interactive visualizations that resulted from our study.
+Javascript as well as HTML/CSS were used to run these visualizations.
+Psycopg2 was used to take information from PostgresQL into Python to further refine into JSON objects for our interactive visualizations.
+Last but not least we used D3 and Plotly to further increase the power of our visualizations.
-  - Overall, this data analytics project is condensed by its work: we extracted the data from various websites cited in References, transformed it into a SQL database, and then loaded it into Javascript/HTML/CSS powered interactive visualizations to increase ease of access for client side usage.

 ## Instructions